webwriter-app/webwriter/@webwriter/website/src/content/docs/widgets/assets.md

 When a widget is loaded into WebWriter (by installing a package), WebWriter bundles the package using [`esbuild`](https://esbuild.github.io/) and imports the resulting bundle.
 This means that a widget may include any [type of asset that `esbuild` allows](https://esbuild.github.io/content-types/).
 Bundling is used again when the author saves the explorable, as all widgets are combined into a single, minimal bundle and the bundle source is embedded into the explorable.

 ## JS
 JS is the default asset type.
-It can be the entry point of your widget with `"main": "myfile.js"` configured in `package.json`.
+It can be the entry point of your widget with `"exports": {... "./widgets/my-widget": "./widgets/my-widget.js"}` configured in `package.json`.
 Any files imported in your entry point are also bundled (this applies recursively) according to normal bundler behavior.

-`mywidget.js`
+`my-widget.js`
 ```js
 import MySubComponent from "./mysubcomponent"
 ```